HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 a lot, including on this site.

 </figure>

-The strength of a design system lies in the **constraints** provided by these design tokens: You can't just pick any line weight or type size, you have to choose from a limited set of options.

 Many companies have open-sourced their design systems: Microsoft has [Fluent UI](https://www.microsoft.com/design/fluent/%23/web), Salesforce has